sensei-chat/sensei/README.md

 # test_name

-Here it is defined the name of the test suit.
+Here it is defined the name of the test suite.
 This name will be assigned to the exported test file and the folder containing the tests.

 # llm
   This parameter establishes the characteristics of the llm model.
 It consists of a dictionary with two fields, "model" and "temperature".